-DNSMux can be configured to block access from specified hosts.
-In configuring this, you either specify which hosts are allowed or which are denied (but not both).
-If allowed hosts are specified, only those hosts are granted access; if denied hosts are specified, all hosts but those specified are allowed.
+When this field is empty, any host can connect to DNSMux through browser to manage it.
+0.0.0.0 entry also servers as all host can access DNSMux management console.
+DNSMux can be configured to allow access from specified hosts.
+In configuring this, you either specify a host is allowed or which is denied (but not both).
+If allowed hosts are specified, only those hosts are granted access to management console through HTTP/HTTPS ports, all other hosts will be dropped; if denied hosts are specified, those hosts being specified are dropped on any ports.
 You can also specify which DNSMux(es) in a cluster are allowed to propagate changes to the current DNSMux.